 We previously investigated variation in antibiotic prescribing for acute cough/lower respiratory tract infection (LRTI) in Europe, and found a four-fold variation between primary care networks in 14 countries that was not meaningfully associated with patient recovery, and huge variation in the choice of first line antibiotics.(4) This highlighted the need for standardising clinical care and promoting self-care.(5) While that analysis controlled for presentation and case mix, it was not able to take microbiological findings into account.
 This is important as clinicians may justify their antibiotic prescribing on the basis of assumed differences in patient characteristics as well as aetiology and presumed bacterial antibiotic susceptibility.(6, 7)

 Uncomplicated UTI is one of the most common bacterial infections managed in primary care.
-Nearly 40% of women report having had at least one UTI, more than 10% report at least one episode and about 3% report three or more episodes (recurrent UTI) in the past year.(8, 9) Most women in the UK consult a health professional when they have symptoms attributable to a UTI, and about three quarters of these have some form of urine test and are prescribed an antibiotic for their symptoms.(9) However, up to 70% of women with symptoms attributable to UTI are found not to have a UTI confirmed microbiologically when routine urine culture is performed, but this is dependent on the thresholds and criteria used by laboratories and study design and population.(10-14)
+Nearly 40% of women report having had at least one UTI in their lifetime.
+More than 10% report at least one episode and about 3% report three or more episodes (recurrent UTI) in the past year.(8, 9) Most women in the UK consult a health professional when they have symptoms attributable to a UTI, and about three quarters of these have some form of urine test and are prescribed an antibiotic for their symptoms.(9) However, up to 70% of women with symptoms attributable to UTI are found not to have a UTI confirmed microbiologically when routine urine culture is performed, but this is dependent on the thresholds and criteria used by laboratories and study design and population.(10-14)

 Antimicrobial stewardship interventions and clinical practice guidelines aimed at optimising standard routine care would therefore be enhanced by a better understanding of the variation in presentation and care (e.g. patient characteristics, dipstick results and requesting urine culture, proportion and appropriateness of antibiotic prescribing, non-antibiotic prescribing, planned follow-up arrangement, subsequent antibiotic prescribing, and re-consultations), and the association with microbiological findings and recovery.
 We therefore aimed to describe variation in the presentation and the variation in management, and the association with outcomes for women presenting with symptoms of uncomplicated UTI to primary care research networks in four European settings.